Assistant Professor

 About

-Anastassia Fedyk is an Assistant Professor of finance at the Haas School of Business.
-Her research focuses on behavioral biases in individual and group decision-making, particularly concerning information and belief formation.
-She studies how information from a variety of sources, including financial news and individual employment records, influences asset prices.
-Fedyk holds a PhD in Business Economics from Harvard University and a BA in Mathematics with honors from Princeton University.
-Prior to pursuing her academic career, she was a researcher and portfolio manager at Goldman Sachs Asset Management.
+Anastassia Fedyk is an Assistant Professor of finance at the Haas School of Business at UC Berkeley.
+Her research lies at the intersection of behavioral finance and innovation, with a specific emphasis on using big data techniques to understand firm news and valuations.
+She studies how information from financial news and individual employment records influences asset prices and explores the impact of firms’ investments in technology and skilled human capital.
+Anastassia holds a PhD in Business Economics from Harvard University and a BA in Mathematics with honors from Princeton University.
+Prior to pursuing her academic career, Anastassia Fedyk was a researcher and portfolio manager at Goldman Sachs Asset Management.

 Expertise and Research Interests